Normal mode

 • 3ra replace the character under cursor as well as the two characters to the right with aaa

-• no changes will be made if there aren't sufficient characters to match
+• the command will entirely fail if there aren't sufficient characters to match the count

 To replace multiple characters with different characters, use R.